 What is Piperka?

-It works as a plain old web comic list and there's a top list built from user preferences too.
+It works as a plain old web comic list and there's a top list built from user subscriptions too.
 But those things are not the site's main focus.

 What kinds of comics does Piperka keep track of?